- Download Size:

 Even so, State Representative Dan Winslow decided to push for online poker in Massachusetts in 2011.
 He tried to attach it to the casino legislation, which did not work, and he tried to attach it to a budget bill in 2012 with the same result.
 Should New Jersey or other neighboring states start to legalize online poker, though, Massachusetts might reconsider.
 It should also be noted that United States Representative Barney Frank hails from Massachusetts and has been one of the staunchest supporters of pro-online gambling legislation in Congress.
 Since he will not seek another term, he will likely retire but could focus some efforts on federal or even state online gambling projects.
 To send a message to state legislators about this issue, click here: Find My Legislator.

 Currently, the Suffolk Downs and Plainridge Racecourse horse racing facilities are the only ones in operation, though the state will soon become home to three land-based casinos.
 Those will have the potential to draw crowds and attract poker tournament series as they become more established.
-The Indian casino may also be in operation in 2013 or 2014.
+The Indian casino may also be in operation in 2015.